river-veek/time-series/README.md

         * agendas for team meetings
         * benchmarks / goals
         * documentation specifications
+        * function checks
+        * questions for client
     * Programmer_Documentation.pdf - Document that provides a programmer with
     documentation for every function in the preprocessing, tree, modeling, visualization, and file I/O module.
 The parameters, returns and doc-strings for each function will be included as well.
     * User_Documentation.pdf - Document that goes over how a typical user can use the system and walk through a typical use case.
-    * presentation.pdf - A pdf of the slides used in the presentation to the customer
+    * presentation.pdf - A PDF of the slides used in the presentation to the client
 * output - directory to store csv files created from a write_to_file command

 # Some helpful examples at a glance: